cyanogilvie/tclreadline/README.md

         ./configure --enable-tclshrl --enable-wishrl

     (or one of these if you want just tclshrl or wishrl).
-    NOTE that these executables need an installed version of tclreadline because they need some script files to run so you can't test tclshrl/wishrl before installing the tclreadline scripts.

-    Building statically linked executables is DISCOURAGED
-    but necessary on systems which don't support shared libs.

 Using tclreadline for interactive tcl scripting.
 ================================================